 Payments for the purpose of acquiring ownership of real estate by residents abroad and non-residents in the Republic of Serbia may be executed freely, in accordance with the law governing property law relations.
 The National Bank of Serbia prescribes the deadlines and manner of reporting on such transactions.
 Foreign loan/credit operations are also permitted in the form of credits and loans concluded between a resident and a non-resident in foreign currency.
+Credit operations can be transacted between a bank and resident and a non-resident in foreign currency.
 Credit operations can be transacted between a bank and non-residents where a bank takes loans from or grants loans to non-residents, as well as where a resident takes a loan from a foreign bank.
+One of the novelties introduced during 2018 is possibility of execution of foreign credit agreements in electronic form.

 Regarding deposit operations, banks can hold foreign exchange on bank accounts abroad without any restrictions.
 Residents can hold foreign exchange on bank accounts abroad under the conditions and in the manner prescribed by the National Bank of Serbia.
 Non-residents can hold foreign exchange and dinars on bank accounts without any restrictions.

 The National Bank of Serbia prescribes the conditions under which banks can open and maintain non-residents' bank accounts.
 A non-resident, as well as a resident - branch office of a foreign legal entity operating through a non-resident account makes transfers from that account to a foreign country provided that it has previously settled the tax liabilities relating to that business transaction towards the Republic of Serbia.
 However, transfers of funds from a non-resident foreign exchange or dinar savings account may be made freely without restrictions.

 The most important restrictions in transactions between residents and non-residents are stipulated by the Law on Foreign Exchange Operations.
 Some of those restrictions are that non-residents can purchase receivables and debts based on foreign trade transactions only under the conditions prescribed by the Government, and that residents cannot effect payments to non-residents on the basis of contracts where the price is not specified or on the basis of an untrue document.
-Non-residents can also not effect payments for purchase of short-term securities in the Republic of Serbia.
+Non-residents (apart from the non-residences from the EU countries) can also not effect payments for purchase of short-term securities in the Republic of Serbia.